nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Bulk Reindex

-We ran a full re-index of the archive repository at 3B documents.
+We ran a full reindex of the archive repository at 3B documents.

 The full Reindex was achieved in 14h, meaning that the average throughput was **57K documents/s**.

-Here again, we do almost double the performance obtained in phase 1:
+Here again, we do almost double the performance obtained in Phase 1:

 - we leverage more IO at the MongoDB cluster level
 - we reduced the indexing required for the archives repository